aashish24/vtkkiva/README.md

 directory of the application.
 You can provide your own data lookup path by providing a path to the application using its '-d' option

-> vtkkiva -d "your path here"
+> vtkkiva -d "your path here" (default ../Data"  -t value (Render every value ms; Default is 16ms)